-By Jim Bass, CX-PRO
+By Jim Bass, Director Customer Experience

 One of the most effective ways to cultivate customer loyalty is to take action on their feedback.

 …but it’s always an easy thing to do.
 In today’s world of technology, social media and big data the volume of customer feedback and its metadata can be overwhelming.
 Sometimes just deciding on where to start can create analysis paralysis and a feeling of “drowning in data”.
 This leads to inaction.
 To be successful in taking action on customer feedback, it’s important to keep moving.
 Before the data can be used it needs to be translated into actionable insights, and then the business leaders need to buy-in to taking action.